pramodkumarkarn/hugo-pk/content/blog/project-management-terms/index.md

 **Non-People** investments are varied and could include anything from software licenses, to doughnuts, rent, training, chairs, legal fees, post-it notes, or web hosting. **People** investment involves on-boarding, off-boarding, recruitment, re-deployment, training, communities of practice, pensions, other benefits, and career development.

-By **“outcomes”** we mean: how the world will be different at some specific point in the future (sometimes called a **“deadline”** or **“delivery date”**) because of what we’re doing and planning now.
-We can plan and report on outcomes in various ways using, for example, [Objectives & Key Results](/blog/okrs) (OKRs), **Milestones**, or **Key Performance Indicators (KPIs)**.
+By **“outcomes”** we mean how the world will be different at some specific point in the future (sometimes called a **“deadline”** or **“delivery date”**) because of what we’re doing and planning now.
+We can plan and report on outcomes in various ways using, for example, [Objectives & Key Results](/blog/okrs) (OKRs), **milestones**, or **Key Performance Indicators (KPIs)**.
 If an outcome is difficult to measure, it won’t help us much to determine if our actions are effective.

-The **cadence** (or frequency) of your planning, reporting, and delivery will depend on how heavy the process is, how useful it is to the people involved, and how rapidly your organisation and environment change.
+The **cadence** (or frequency) of your planning, reporting, and delivery will depend on how heavy your process is and how rapidly your organisation and environment change.

 > "Plans are useless but planning is indispensable." &mdash; Dwight D. Eisenhower